ejucovy/flunc-webrunner/README.txt

  [filter:force_html]
  use = egg:fluncrunner#force_html

-If you are not serving flunc-webrunner from Paste, you can configure this WSGI pipeline in code.
+If you are not serving fluncrunner from Paste, you can configure this WSGI pipeline in code.
 You can find the needed WSGI factories in `fluncrunner`'s `main.py`, `force_html.py` and `request_method.py`.